AqeelAqeel/Resume-Recommendations/README.md

 - problems with my term frequency detection
 - * there seems to be an issue with some bigrams and unigrams feeding into the successive classes/labels...

+## Day 5: 8/6

+Finally got through pushing quite a bit of the needle forward in terms of progress.
+- got situated with the dataset i was working with, a couple hundred descriptions for each class
+- ran some initial models, got higher test results and the top keywords for each occupation
 ```
 # 'chemical+engineer':
   .
 Most correlated unigrams: